-Pre pandemic we all used public spaces every time we left home.
+The World Health Organisation, (WHO), outlines, the various ways the natural environment can positively affect human health and well-being, as natural areas offer opportunities for physical activity, social contacts and stress reduction ^{1.} We all use public spaces every time we leave home.
 These include the footpaths and streets we walk or drive along each day, the parks our children play in and the outdoor areas we go to exercise or relax in.
 Many of our daily decisions and activities are influenced by our perceptions of the quality and cleanliness of the public areas we encounter.
 The importance of clean, green and blue (our rivers, canals, loughs etc.) spaces, parks, cannot be underestimated.
 Many benefits derive from a pleasant environment.
-The covid-19 pandemic and associated lockdowns has shown just how important it is for us to have easy access to open space for recreation and exercise and has had a huge impact on everyone in the district, region and world-wide.
-At its peak, half of the world's population was made to stay at home or restrict movement in public (1Sandford, 2020).
+Post pandemic we now realise how important it is for us to have easy access to open space for recreation and exercise.
 The importance of safe, accessible and well-connected green and blue spaces for improving quality of life has never been more pertinent, and for those without gardens the value of these spaces is amplified.